-- For municipalities with public transit options: Funding is a barrier to providing a reliable transit system.
-How will you make sure transit remains a priority that you will invest in? - For municipalities with community transit options or no transit options: How can we increase or develop transit options available to our community, especially for those with high priority needs, such as accessing medical support? - Many communities are designed for car dependence.
-How might you provide safe alternative transportation options so that community members can age in place?
-What municipal plans or strategies are in place to develop a core active transportation network? - How will you support or advocate for rural active transportation projects? - What will you do to ensure collaboration with communities and underrepresented groups for sustainable and active transportation infrastructure development? - What will you do to improve the safety of your municipality's roads, and when applicable, the province's roads that pass through your municipality? - Changing our transportation usage means improving our systems but also changing our habits.
-How will you demonstrate leadership to change both systems and habits?
+- Funding is a barrier to providing a reliable transit system.
+How will you make sure transit remains a priority that you will invest in?
+How can we increase or develop transit options available to our community, especially for those with high priority needs, such as accessing medical support? - Much of CBRM is designed for car dependence.
+How might you provide safe alternative transportation options so that your community members can age in place?
+What aspects of our municipal active transportation plan are set to move forward in the next four years? - How will you support or advocate for rural active transportation projects? - What will you do to ensure collaboration with communities and underrepresented groups for sustainable and active transportation infrastructure development? - What will you do to improve the safety of CBRM's roads, and when applicable, the province's roads that pass through our municipality? - Changing our transportation usage means improving our systems but also changing our habits how will you demonstrate leadership to change both systems and habits?